 3.4 Bylaws: Sometimes referred to as a constitution, are a set of rules governing the operations of School Council and its committees.

-3.9 Professional Resource Faculty: Counsellors, Librarians, Nursing Laboratory Resource Professionals, and Learning Skills Specialists (Policy B3000: AGC Bylaws, 3.0).
+3.10 Professional Resource Faculty Members: Counsellors, Learning Specialists, Librarians, Nursing Laboratory Resource Professionals, and Writing and Learning Consultants (Collective Agreement, 2017-19).

 4 Functions of School Council